oodavid/v3.routify.dev/src/routes/docs/pages/1.guide/installation/starter-repo.md

-The easiest way to get started with Routify 3 is to run the CLI
+The easiest way to get started with Routify 3 is to run the CLI.

 ```
 npx @roxi/routify@next create myapp
+cd ./myapp
+npm install
+npm run dev
 ```